 I think we all need to loosen up about bone broth!
-I would mention bone broth to my patients in clinic and more often than not I would be on the receiving end of a bit of eye rolling and the typical response of “I don’t have time for that”!
-With a little convincing I would get them to give it a try following my simple guidelines and for most there was no looking back.
+I mention bone broth to my patients in the clinic, and more often than not, I would be on the receiving end of a bit of eye-rolling and the typical response of “I don’t have time for that”!
+With a little convincing, I would get them to give it a try following my simple guidelines, and for most, there was no looking back.

-Be warned though, this is not a conventional recipe.
-You are going to have to use your own smarts and tap into your intuition to master the art of bone broth.
-All you need is a slow cooker (crock pot) and these basic guidelines and you should be making nutritious bone broths with very little effort in no time.
+Be warned, this is not a conventional recipe.
+You will have to use your own smarts and tap into your intuition to master the art of bone broth.
+All you need is a slow cooker (crock pot) and these basic guidelines, and you should make nutritious bone broths with very little effort in no time.

-Choose free range, grass fed or organic beasts where possible.
-Bones left over from a meal are fine, meaty bones add extra nutrition.
-If you do not have enough bones for a whole pot freeze them until you do.
-You need enough bones to fill your slow cooker to between a quarter or a third with bones.
+Choose free-range, grass-fed or organic beasts where possible.
+Bones left over from a meal are fine; meaty bones add extra nutrition.
+If you do not have enough bones for a whole pot, freeze them until you do.
+You need enough bones to fill your slow cooker between a quarter and a third with bones.

-- Fish – pop evertyhing in.
+- Fish – pop everything in.
 Heads with eyes, bone and fins etc.

 Be careful with spices as the long cooking time can make them taste very strong in the broth.
-One spice I have found does work well, especially if you are going to use the broth for Pho (Vietnamese beef noodle soup) is star anise.
-Do not season your bone broth with salt, save this for when you use the broth later in your cooking.
+Star anise is one spice that works well, especially if you use the broth for Pho (Vietnamese beef noodle soup).
+Do not season your bone broth with salt; save this for when you use the broth later in your cooking.

-I just add a slurp of vinegar to the pot, for those of you who are pedantic I would equate this to a generous tablespoon.
-You need the vinegar to help release important nutrients from the bones such as minerals, collagen and amino acids such as glutamine.
+Add a slurp of vinegar to the pot.
+I would equate this to a generous tablespoon for those who are pedantic.
+You need vinegar to help release important nutrients from the bones, such as minerals, collagen and amino acids such as glutamine.

-As time goes on you will develop more confidence with your broth and have your favourite vegetables, herbs and spices that you like to throw in with different types of bones.
-Just remember that fish and fowl bones have a lighter flavour and so you will need to keep the flavour of the other broth ingredients light too.
+As time goes on, you will develop more confidence with your broth and have your favourite vegetables, herbs and spices that you like to throw in with different types of bones.
+Just remember that fish and fowl bones have a lighter flavour, so you will need to keep the flavour of the other broth ingredients light, too.

-Once you have mastered the art of bone broth you will have a constant supply for soups, stews, rissotos, braising … wherever in your cooking you need stock.
+Once you have mastered the art of bone broth, you will have a constant supply of soups, stews, risottos, braising … wherever in your cooking you need stock.
 A cup of bone broth a day is also recommended – just warm and then season with a pinch of natural salt, a twist of pepper and chopped fresh herb.